Home » Academics

 skills in the classroom, in the school, and within the teaching profession.

 - Graduates of the MU Teacher Education Program will establish a respectful

 environment for a diverse population of students.

 Accreditation: The Teacher Education

-(CAEP) and the North Carolina Department of Public Instruction (NCDPI),
+Program, accredited by the North Carolina Department of Public Instruction (NCDPI),

 provides courses of study for the following teaching licenses:

 - Middle Grades Education (6-9) concentrations:

 language arts, mathematics, social studies, science:

 - Special Education: General Curriculum: